kamlesh-t25/Library/README.md

 - `Step 4:` Initialize the project and install dependencies by running the following commands in your terminal:`npm init -y` and then `npm install`.

 - `Step 5:` Start the server side of elibrary by running the following command in terminal:`nodemon server.js`.

+### Admin-Panel:

+- `Step 1:` Open your terminal and navigate to the desired directory where you want to place your source code.

+- `Step 2:` Run the following command to clone the repository: `git clone https://github.com/kamlesh-t25/Library.git`.

+- `Step 3:` Navigate to the frontend directory: `cd admin-panel`.

+- `Step 4:` Initialize the project and install dependencies by running the following commands in your terminal:`npm init -y` and then `npm install`.

+- `Step 5:` Start the admin side of elibrary by running the following command in terminal:`npm run dev`.